-How to Install Chromium Browser on Debian 12, 11 or 10
+How to Install Chromium Browser on Debian 12 or 11

-The first method is to utilize Debian’s default APT repository to install Chromium.
-For those seeking an alternative method, checking the next section and utilizing Flatpak and Flathub to install Chromium on Debian is an excellent option.
+The first method is to install Chromium using Debian’s default APT repository.
+For those seeking an alternative method, check the next section and use Flatpak and Flathub to install Chromium on Debian.

 First, we must ensure that our Debian system’s packages are current.
 We will refresh the local package index to include the latest updates from the online repositories and upgrade all installed packages.